-The conditions of low boundary inflow and low watershed sediment loading with in-Delta turbidity due to sediment resuspension-are outside the current turbidity model design as turbidity is being modeled not suspended sediment.
+The conditions of low boundary inflow and low watershed sediment loading, with in-Delta turbidity due to sediment resuspension, are outside the current turbidity model design as turbidity is being modeled not suspended sediment.
 Additionally, the turbidity model calibration was optimized for high flow conditions with substantial loading from the watersheds, conditions that are hypothesized to lead to movement of delta smelt into the interior of the Delta as they follow flow and turbidity cues.

-Flow and turbidity BC are illustrated in Figure 2 through Figure 11, while Figure 12 through Figure 15 illustrate export levels and Old+Middle River flows.
-Using information supplied by O&M for historical and forecast State (SWP) and Federal (CVP) exports, Figure 12 illustrates that daily-averaged exports decreased from a maximum of ~6,000 cfs in January to less than 5,000 cfs by early February.
-Figure 13 and Figure 14 are plots of Old River and Middle River flows and daily-averaged flows, respectively, while Figure 15 illustrates the combined Old+Middle River flow criterion (3-day center-weighted average) compared with CDEC data.
+Flow and turbidity BC are illustrated in Figure 2 through Figure 9, while Figure 10 through Figure 13 illustrate export levels and Old+Middle River flows.
+Using information supplied by O&M for historical and forecast State (SWP) and Federal (CVP) exports, Figure 10 illustrates that daily-averaged exports decreased from a maximum of ~6,000 cfs in January to around 3,000 cfs by early February.
+Figure 11 and Figure 12 are plots of Old River and Middle River flows and daily-averaged flows, respectively, while Figure 13 illustrates the combined Old+Middle River flow criterion (3-day center-weighted average) compared with CDEC data.

-Figure 16 is a comparison of model output and data at the three compliance locations, and Figure 17 is a similar plot in the SWP export area.
-Note that Figure 17 is a comparison of data inside Clifton Court Forebay with model output at the entrance to the Forebay.
+Figure 14 is a comparison of model output and data at the three compliance locations, and Figure 15 is a similar plot in the SWP export area.
+Note that Figure 15 is a comparison of data inside Clifton Court Forebay with model output at the entrance to the Forebay.
 For these two figures, data were cleaned (noisy values removed) and missing data filled with linear approximation.
 The cleaned and filled data were also daily averaged for comparison with daily-averaged model output.

-Turbidity was consistently below compliance values (12 NTU) at the three compliance locations during most of the historical period.
-At Holland Cut the turbidity exceeded the compliance value for several days in January in response sediment resuspended during wind events.
-In the daily averaged model results, the northernmost compliance location at Prisoner's Point exceeded compliance turbidity briefly in early February in response to the pulse of turbid Sacramento River water traveling into the Central Delta
+Turbidity was below compliance values (12 NTU) at the three compliance locations for the majority of the historical and forecast periods.
+At Holland Cut the turbidity exceeded the compliance value for several days in January and February in response sediment resuspended during wind events.
+The most recent of these occurred just prior to the forecast period.
+At Prisoner's Point, the northernmost compliance location, modeled daily-average turbidity exceeded compliance values briefly in early February in response to the pulse of turbid Sacramento River water traveling into the Central Delta.
+The Victoria Canal compliance station, located closest to the export locations was uniformly below compliance turbidities.

-Figure 18 and Figure 19 illustrate the progression of the main turbidity boundary conditions at Freeport and Vernalis down the Sacramento and San Joaquin Rivers, respectively.
-Figure 20 through Figure 26 are plots of model output compared with raw CDEC turbidity data at several in-Delta locations - these locations can be found on a map of the Delta in Figure 27.
+Figure 16 and Figure 17 illustrate the progression of the main turbidity boundary conditions at Freeport and Vernalis down the Sacramento and San Joaquin Rivers, respectively.
+Figure 18 through Figure 24 are plots of model output compared with raw CDEC turbidity data at several in-Delta locations-these locations can be found on a map of the Delta in Figure 25.
 The turbidity model captured the transport of the turbidity pulse through the north and central Delta, and the generally low turbidity in the south.